diSed-dao/.github/profile/README.md

 Dised is a revolutionary web application that aims to simplify and streamline your access to a wide range of AI tools and services.
 In a world where artificial intelligence is increasingly integrated into various domains, Dised offers a centralized hub where you can effortlessly explore and utilize AI capabilities without the hassle of navigating multiple websites and managing multiple accounts.

+The Algorand-powered AI marketplace with tokenized APIs represents a significant step towards democratizing access to AI services, fostering innovation, and incentivizing AI project creators.
+By leveraging blockchain technology, we aim to create a transparent, efficient, and decentralized ecosystem that benefits developers, organizations, and the AI community at large.

 ## Table of Contents
 - [Problem Statement](#problem-statement)
 - [Solution Overview](#solution-overview)